rezemika/humanized_opening_hours/README.md

 ```
 20:00-02:00  # Span over midnight.
 years
-weeks
 Su[1] 10:00-20:00
-SH,PH Mo-Fr 10:00-20:00
-SH,PH Mo-Fr,Su 10:00-20:00
-Jan-Feb,Aug Mo-Fr,Su 10:00-20:00
+easter +1 day 10:00-20:00
+easter +2 days 10:00-20:00
 ```

 # Performances

-HOH uses the module [Lark](https://github.com/erezsh/lark) (with the LALR parser) to parse the fields.
+HOH uses the module [Lark](https://github.com/erezsh/lark) (with the Earley parser) to parse the fields.
-It takes about 0.0005 seconds to parse a basic field, 0.05 seconds to parse a hundred, and 0.4 for a thousand.
+It takes about 0.003 seconds to parse a basic field, 0.3 seconds to parse a hundred, and 3.4 for a thousand.

 # Dependencies